ihebu/express-auth/README.md

 **AS PRODUCTION APPS REQUIRE A LOT MORE SECURITY MESURES**

-If you intent to use this code (or any code) in production, please consult a security expert.
+If you intend to use this code (or any code) in production, please consult a security expert.

 You can also check [expressjs.com](https://expressjs.com/en/advanced/best-practice-security.html) for more security tips.